Shadow5634/When2MeetHelper-1/README.md

 1. Extension becomes inactive after 30s of no usage, making the extension impossible to use without a manual reload.

     - Countered by adding a listener each time the service worker is run and not on installation/chrome startup

+2. List of people on website stays at the last hovered box.
+Thus, recalling the extension shows the info at this last time slot instead of empty fields.
+This needs to be fixed.

+    - Countered by having listeners that get triggered when cursor is on the group availability table and moves off it.
+Thus calling the extension triggering shortcut only displays info if cursor in on this table - maintained through a global boolean checker variable